-The Isiqalo foundation
+Charity information: The Isiqalo foundation

 W4C works in under-resourced ocean-side township communities where the burden of poverty and poor public services leave young adults from disadvantaged, broken or unstable backgrounds at high risk of neglect, violence and abuse.
 W4C aims to prevent marginalised youth living on the fringes of Township communities from dropping out of society and to integrate youth who have dropped out into new support structures which provide access to further social care.

 W4C uses the unique aesthetic of surfing to integrate marginalised youth from broken family backgrounds into new social structures (drop-in centres).
 Here, strong local adult role models (W4C Coaches) provide access to quality social support and care.
 W4C beneficiaries are hard to reach due to involvement in street gangs, street life, substance abuse or abusive family backgrounds.
 W4C offers a safe and attractive shelter and connection to the care and support at-risk youth need to flourish.

 To prevent marginalised youth from broken backgrounds from dropping out of school.

 Activities» By working with schools to identify vulnerable youth / youth at-risk.

 » W4C runs daily programming, using integrated surfing games to develop social skills, social awareness and new value and skill sets in vulnerable youth

 W4C conducts monthly stakeholder visits with partner schools to evaluate and monitor W4C beneficiaries' progress.